Proutyeahs/petPortal/README.md

 ## Acknowledgments

-Thanks to prime digital academy for helping develop my software engeneering skills!
+Thanks to prime digital academy for helping develop my software engineering skills!
 And to my friends and family for their continued support

 Please send any comments or questions to me at: Eric.W.Prouty@gmail.com